MPA Challenge: Coherence

-The initial plan had been to use the distribution maps that are presented on the IUCN Red List website.
-Unfortunately after an initial and rewarded request for Little Auk (Alle alle) a second request did not receive any reaction.
+The initial plan was to use the distribution maps that are presented on the IUCN Red List website.
+Unfortunately, after an initial and rewarded request for Little Auk (Alle alle) a second request did not receive any reply.
 It may have been that our choice to bundle a dozen or so species into a single request did not fit within the administrative processes at IUCN.
-It seemed to us that not repeating the same request, with all additional text etc. for each species would be more efficient.
-We also did wait for a few weeks –as indicated- before an email was sent to a different address to give notice of not receiving an answer.
+It seemed to us that not repeating the same request, with all additional text etc. for each species separately would be more efficient.
+We also waited for a few weeks –as indicated- before an email was sent to a different address to give notice of not receiving an answer.

-As an alternative the AquaMaps was found.
-It offers more or less full cover data on occurrence based on an ecological envelope and overall probability.
-The ecological envelope is extracted from a.o. data points from online collection databases such as GBIF and OBIS and includes minimum, optimal and maximum values for such habitat traits as depths, salinity, temperature etc. The resulting dataset is available for download as a csv-file and contains a reference to the c-squares system.
+AquaMaps was found as an alternative source of data.
+This dataset offers more or less full cover data on occurrence based on an ecological envelope and overall probability of occurrence.
+The ecological envelope is extracted from amongst others data points from online collection databases such as GBIF and OBIS and includes minimum, optimal and maximum values for such habitat traits as depths, salinity, temperature etc. The resulting dataset is available for download as a csv-file and contains a reference to the c-squares system.
 With proper use of the c-squares information the csv-data can be coupled to the proper polygons thus yielding a geographic dataset.
 Below a sample map is shown for Walrus (Odobenus rosmarus).

 To estimate the population within an LME (bioregion) the summed results of the Overall Probability multiplied by the area of that polygon was used.

-AquaMaps (Kaschner et al., 2016) has data for a.o.
-Sharks and Rays; Bony Fish; Invertebrates and Sea Mammals.
+AquaMaps (Kaschner et al., 2016) has data for amongst others Sharks and Rays; Bony Fish; Invertebrates and Sea Mammals.
 No data for birds.

-BirdLife International also has much available data, including geographical datasets with polygons for areas used by a species during periods for 1 resident, 2 breeding, 3 non-breeding, 4 passage and 5 seasonal occurrence uncertain.
-For consistency the main analysis has been based on the breeding season.
-For most of the bird species that have been assessed a large part of the total population breeds within the Arctic (up to 100%) and it is a critical use.
+BirdLife International also has much available data, including geographical datasets with polygons for areas used by a species during periods for: 1. resident, 2. breeding, 3. non-breeding, 4. passage and 5. seasonal occurrence uncertain.
+For consistency the main analysis was based on the breeding season.
+For most of the bird species that were assessed a large part of the total population breeds strictly within the Arctic (up to 100%) and the habitat is essential.
 On our request for access to the data BirdLife International replied positively and a copy of the Birds of the World (geodatabase) was made available for the project.
-Please note that the geographical data is also shared with IUCN for a.o. the Red List-website.
+The geographical data was also shared with IUCN for amongst others the Red List-website.

-During the processing of the data if was noticed that – unexpectedly – the results for a number of species had multiple results (most often two) for some LME.
-A check was made in the GIS and the (assumed) underlying cause was identified as separate and adjoining polygons stemming from different origins.
-To get correct the results the affected datasets where aggregated to a single total results per LME (bioregion).
-To illustrate this type of data an example is shown for Ivory Gull (Pagophila eburnea).
+Several species had multiple entries in the data (most often two) for some Large Marine Ecosystems (bioregions).
+By examining the GIS data, the (assumed) underlying cause was identified as separate and adjoining polygons stemming from different origins.
+To correct the results the affected datasets where aggregated to a single total results per LME.
+An example is shown for the Ivory Gull (Pagophila eburnea).

 Processing the data in GIS

-The diverse datasets where brought together in GIS, where a.o. the following treatment of the data was performed.
+The diverse datasets where collated in GIS, where amongst others the data was analysed.

 Most datasets did not arrive with a suitable projection already defined.
-All datasets where projected to a polar projection: WGS 1984 North Pole LAEA Atlantic (WKID 3574).
+All datasets were projected to a polar projection: WGS 1984 North Pole LAEA Atlantic (WKID 3574).
 This ensured that further operations that rely on determining distance or overlap between features would work properly.
-It was found earlier in the project that the software apparently has difficulty to handle polar projections correctly.
+It was found earlier in the project that the software apparently has difficulty handling polar projections correctly.

-To collect the statistics as defined in the OSPAR matrix approach for each species several operations where required to:
+To collect the statistics as defined in the OSPAR matrix approach for each species several operations were required to:

 - Determine the overlap with LMEs and estimate a population size (or similar) per bioregion (=LME).

-For species that have a considerable presence outside the Arctic LMEs during the evaluated season, as was the case for several bird species, an estimate was also made of the numbers/area in use outside the Arctic LMEs.
-With this the total Arctic population could be scaled down from the relevant (global) number.
+- For species that have a considerable presence outside the Arctic LMEs during the evaluated season, as was the case for several bird species, an estimate was also made of the numbers per area in use outside the Arctic LMEs.
+With this the total Arctic population could be extrapolated from the global number.
 Population sizes were for the most part taken from information presented on the ‘IUCN Red List’-website, as was the IUCN status (e.g Vulnerable or Near threatened).

-- Determine the proportion of the species population that could be considered protected based on an overlap with Marine Protected Areas (Adequace/Viability).
-The MPA-database created during Phase I of this project has been used for this analysis.
-For the polygon-based datasets taken from the Bird of the World-database and the AquaMaps-distribution maps the area of overlap was used as the measure.
-The AquaMaps data has information on how suitable a given c-square is evaluated as and this has been used to weight the area accordingly (highly suitable squares are weight the most).
-For point data a search distance of 25 km. was used, so that an observation point up to that distance outside an MPA would still be considered as protected.
-The reasoning behind this being that there is chance that the observation position is not fully accurate, the observation is subject to coincidence and the species are mobile.
-Most of the species could within a fairly short period reach the relative safety offered by an MPA.
-N.B.
-The same search distance has also been applied for point data in relation to LMEs.
+- Determine the proportion of the species population that could be considered protected based on an overlap with Marine Protected Areas (Adequacy/Viability).
+The MPA-database created during Phase I of this project was used for this analysis.
+The area of overlap was measured for the polygon-based datasets taken from the Bird of the World-database and the AquaMaps-distribution maps.
+The AquaMaps data has information on how suitable a given c-square is evaluated as and this was used to weigh the area accordingly (highly suitable squares weighted the most).
+A search distance of 25 km for point data was used so that any observation point up to that distance outside an MPA would still be considered protected.
+The reasoning behind this was that there is a chance that the observation position is not exact, the observation is subject to coincidence and the species are mobile.
+Most of the species could, within a fairly short period, reach the relative safety offered by an MPA.
+Note: the same search distance has also been applied for point data in relation to LMEs.

-- Determine the number of MPA that contribute to the protection of a species (Replication).
+- Determine the number of MPAs that contribute to the protection of a species (Replication).